-1 How does the recognition of rights from our sets owned

-2. How does consent fit into the federal government's decisions with respect to the Trans Mountain pipeline?
+- 1. How does the recognition of rights framework support Indigenous rights?
+How does it undermine them? - 2.
+How does consent fit into the federal government's decisions with respect to the Trans Mountain pipeline?

-4. How does gender play into Indigenous governance?
+- 3. What do you think true reconciliation would look like in Canada? - 4.
+How does gender play into Indigenous governance?